 A paycheck advance offers access to earned pay, making it a less risky proposition.
 Still, there are important considerations to address.

-What to consider before offering a paycheck advance
+What to consider before offering a paycheck advance benefit to your employees

 First, ask yourself a couple of questions: